 - Has their email address appeared on any data breaches?

 - Have they tried logging with the wrong password several times in a row?

 - Are they shipping an item to an unknown address?

 Of course, the challenge here is to search and find rules that make sense for your business.
-Which is why the best fraud management tools will include a set of rules tailored for your industry, or you could even leverage the power of Machine Learning, where the system suggests rules automatically.
+Which is why the best fraud management solutions will include a set of rules tailored for your industry, or you could even leverage the power of Machine Learning, where the system suggests rules automatically.

 Click here for our complete guide on Machine Learning

 False positives are cases that are marked as fraudulent when they are in fact legitimate.
 They are extremely frustrating for your customers, and could damage your business reputation.

 This is why fraud managers are always performing a difficult balancing act between security and business goals.
 They want to allow as many payments as possible without increasing their fraud rates.
 On the flip side, they want to stay safe, without increasing false positive rates.
 This is why certain cases that fall into a grey area still need to be reviewed manually.